amoghrgowda/amoghrgowda.github.io/_tabs/about.md

 You need to keep a few things in mind~
 1. The blog will be kept pretty informal and messy (like a blog should be.
 I guess?).
-2. I'm not a native English speaker so let's not judge my grammar and all that, cool?
+2. I'm not a native English speaker so let's not judge my grammar and all twat, cool? (yes I delibretly made the mistke becus I want to anoy you.
+You grammer obsessed freak)
 3. This blog will contain mainly 3 categories as of now - programming, life and random.
     - 'Programming' will act as a documentary for everything new I learn about programming.
 It is supposed to help me keep track of what I've learned and how far I have come since I started blogging.
 Think of it as a progress check, if that helps you understand better.
     - 'Life' will be about me blogging about the new experiences such as traveling or when I decided to try something new or a new path that I decided to take in my life or just anything significant that happens in my life.